 In the spirit of fairness, many beekeepers use plastic in the hive.
 Some use plastic foundations.
 Even a queen excluder could be made of plastic.

 The issue with the use of plastic comb is off-gassing.
 This is when a substance, such as plastic, releases chemicals in the form of gas over a period of time.

 Although the plastic is food grade, the plastic is still said to have off-gassing properties.
-Nevertheless, many commercial beekeepers use plastic foundations, and we consume that honey every day.
+Nevertheless, many commercial beekeepers use plastic foundations like these, and we consume that honey every day.

 The honey is still safe but not as natural as honey taken from a top bar hive.